Denver landlord dealing with squatter nightmare, authorities say they can’t act immediately

 DENVER -- Sarah Feldman doesn’t know what else she can do.
-After a previous tenant broke his lease at the Forest Cove condominium that she owns, she checked on the condo expecting it to be clean and the keys left on the counter as she instructed.
+After a previous tenant broke his lease at the Hampden Court condominium that she owns, she checked on the condo expecting it to be clean and the keys left on the counter as she instructed.

 But what she found would turn into a month-long headache for Feldman, forcing her to question the systems in place to protect her rights as a landlord.